 Osteopathy safely and gently balances the whole body

 Osteopathy is a system of diagnosis and treatment for the wide range of medical conditions.
 It is based on the principle that the well-being of an individual depends on the skeleton, muscles, ligaments and connective tissues functioning smoothly together to improve blood and nerve supply to any given structure.
-Osteopaths use touch, physical manipulation, stretching and massage to increase the mobility of joints, to relieve muscle tension, and to enhance blood and nerve supply to tissues, to enhance the body’s natural healing ability
+Osteopaths use their highly developed sense of touch, physical manipulation, stretching and massage to increase the mobility of joints, to relieve muscle tension, and to enhance blood and nerve supply to tissues, to enhance the body’s natural healing ability

 Advice on posture and exercise are provided to aid recovery, promote health and prevent symptoms recurring